Kara Odom Walker

-Kara Odom Walker is a family physician and the Chief Population Health Officer at Nemours Alfred I. duPont Hospital for Children, leading their National Office of Policy and Prevention.
+Kara Odom Walker, MD, MPH, MSHS is a health policy leader and serves as the Chief Population Health Officer at Nemours Alfred I. duPont Hospital for Children, where she leads all aspects of population health strategy, research, innovation and implementation.
+Her scope of responsibility includes the advancement of the overall health and well-being of children, both broadly and among the populations served by Nemours Children's.
+Dr. Walker is a board-certified, practicing family physician.

+Dr. Walker also leads Nemours Delaware Valley primary care network and its Value-Based Services Organization.
+She collaborates with Nemours operational leaders and shares accountability for managed care initiatives, including medically complex case management, school-based wellness programs and other services for specific populations.

 From February 2017 to June 2020, she served as Secretary of the Delaware Department of Health and Social Services.
 Prior to holding that position, she served as the Deputy Chief Science Officer at the Patient-Centered Outcomes Research Institute (PCORI) In 2018, she was elected to the National Academy of Medicine.

 Education

-Odom Walker attended high school in Glasgow, Delaware and graduated as valedictorian from Caravel Academy high school.
-She then attended the University of Delaware where she received her bachelor's degree in chemical engineering in 1999.
+Odom Walker attended high school in Bear, Delaware and graduated as valedictorian from Caravel Academy high school.
+She then attended the University of Delaware where she graduated cum laude with her bachelor's degree in chemical engineering in 1999.
 She then attended Jefferson Medical College, where she received her Doctor of Medicine in 2004.
 During that time, she also received a Master of Public Health degree in Health Policy and Management from Johns Hopkins University in 2003.

 Odom Walker then moved to California to complete her residency training specializing in family medicine at the University of California, San Francisco.
 She then became a Robert Wood Johnson Clinical Fellow at the University of California, Los Angeles, where she also completed a Masters of Health Services Research in 2009.
-During her time there, she studied hospital closures impacted underserved minority populations.
+During her time there, she studied how hospital closures impacted underserved minority populations in Los Angeles.